 Here’s what we ate at the Caribbean Princess Crown Grill

-We were presented with a specialty breadbasket that was entirely different from what is typically served in the other dining rooms, but I was disappointed that there weren’t specialty butter or condiments on offer.
+We were presented with a speciality breadbasket that was entirely different from what is typically served in the other dining rooms, but I was disappointed that there weren’t speciality butter or condiments on offer.

 Black Tiger Prawn and Papaya Salpicon